cdap-guides/cdap-spark-guide/README.rst

     }
   }

-``BackLinksHandler`` receives backlinks info via POST to ``/backlink``.
-A valid backlink information is in the form of two URLs separated by a whitespace.
+``BackLinksHandler`` receives backlinks info via POST to ``backlink``.
+A valid backlink information is in the form of two URLs separated by whitespace.
 For example:

 .. code::

   http://example.com/page1 http://example.com/page10

-BackLinksHandler stores the backlink information in a `ObjectStore Dataset <http://docs.cask.co/cdap/current/en/javadocs/co/cask/cdap/api/dataset/lib/ObjectStore.html>`_ as a String in the format specified above.
+BackLinksHandler stores the backlink information in a `ObjectStore Dataset <http://docs.cask.co/cdap/current/en/javadocs/co/cask/cdap/api/dataset/lib/ObjectStore.html>`_ as a String in the format shown above:

 .. code:: java